michael2012z/BitBible/markdown/KJV/files/1Chr.md

 10. And David enquired of God, saying, Shall I go up against the Philistines? and wilt thou deliver them into mine hand?
 And the Lord said unto him, Go up; for I will deliver them into thine hand.

 11. So they came up to Baal–perazim; and David smote them there.
-Then David said, God hath broken in upon mine enemies by mine hand like the breaking forth of waters: therefore they called the name of that place Baal–perazim.Baal–perazim: that is, A place of breaches
+Then David said, God hath broken in upon mine enemies by mine hand like the breaking forth of waters: therefore they called the name of that place Baal–perazim.

 12. And when they had left their gods there, David gave a commandment, and they were burned with fire.